yale-nova/weave/experiments/ReprodcutionReadme.md

 Reproducibility scripts, performance logs, and profiling outputs for both SGX and Direct execution are available.
 All logs are archived under `sgx_data/` and `direct_data/`, with plotting outputs organized per dataset in `plotting/`.

+## Behavioral Consistency Across Modes

+To measure the similarity of system performance between SGX and Direct execution modes, we computed the Wasserstein distance between the per-system overhead distributions.
+Weave consistently shows the smallest Wasserstein distance between its SGX and Direct mode overheads, indicating its behavior is most stable regardless of the execution environment.
+This metric, with a distance of 0.14, supports the claim that Weave’s performance characteristics remain consistent and predictable under SGX.

+## Time-Dependent SGX Overhead Trend

+One notable trend is that SGX overhead sharply decreases with longer execution durations.
+Shorter jobs are disproportionately affected by the fixed costs associated with SGX, such as page fault handling, JVM initialization, and secure memory allocation.
+However, these overheads become negligible in larger workloads.
+On average, the SGX overhead converges toward a stable multiplier of **\~2x**, highlighting the practical scalability of enclave-based systems when amortized over time.

 ## Trace Snapshots

 Snapshots of Spark UIs and performance metrics across execution rounds for each system and mode are available [here](http://weave.eastus.cloudapp.azure.com:5555/traces/), the data for SGX execution is under [sgx_data](http://weave.eastus.cloudapp.azure.com:5555/traces/sgx_data/), and for direct execution is under [direct_data](http://weave.eastus.cloudapp.azure.com:5555/traces/direct_data/).
 These include executor timelines, SQL stages, task breakdowns, and GC metrics.

 For any assistance or rerun request, please contact the experiment authors or refer to the reproduction scripts provided in the root directory.